cloud66/help-old/_posts/building-your-stack/network-configuration.md

 </pre>

 <h3 id="https">Redirect HTTP to HTTPS</h3>
-You can easily [add your SSL certificates](/stack-add-ins/ssl-certificate) to your stacks and serve your traffic securely with HTTPS.
+You can easily <a href="add your SSL certificates">/stack-add-ins/ssl-certificate</a> to your stacks and serve your traffic securely with HTTPS.
 To ensure that all your visitors use HTTPS instead of HTTP, you need to redirect anyone using HTTP to HTTPS.

 This works by reconfiguring your Nginx configuration, so any visitor that arrives at port 80 and HTTP will receive a permanent HTTP redirect (301) to the same address on HTTPS.

 <h3 id="www">WWW or non-WWW in your URL</h3>
-Some sites serve traffic on `www.domain.com`, while others use the bare `domain.com`.
+Some sites serve traffic on <code>www.domain.com</code>, while others use the bare <code>domain.com</code>.
 By default, your servers will serve traffic for any DNS record pointing to their address.
-This setting allows your to redirect visits to `www.domain.com` to `domain.com`, and vice-versa.
+This setting allows your to redirect visits to <code>www.domain.com</code> to <code>domain.com</code>, and vice-versa.
 This works by changing your Nginx configuration to permanently redirect (HTTP 301) visitors to the desired address.